hlilje/a-star/README.md

 # Path-finding

-Implementation of a path-finding algorithm in C++.
+Implementation of a path-finding algorithm in C++ that finds and returns a shortest path between two points in a 2-dimensional grid.